cookiecutter/cookiecutter/README.rst

   non-jQuery JS widget packaged for multiple JS packaging systems.
 * `cookiecutter-component`_: A template for a Component JS package.
 * `cookiecutter-tampermonkey`_: A template for a TamperMonkey browser script.
+* `cookiecutter-angular2`_: A template for modular angular2 with typescript apps.

 Kotlin
 ~~~~~~